 Note, however, that padel growth since 2 years is dizzying.
 In the space of 2 years, the padel has grown considerably in France.
 The many late 2012 / 2013 private initiatives put the padel on the right track.

 Is Padel the national sport behind football?

-NO. That does not seem to be the case from the numbers.
-If football is indeed the sport most practiced in Spain, the padel would be 9th position according to the study conducted by the Center for Sociological Investigations (CIS) in June 2014 by winning 5.5% of votes.
-Worse, there would be only 1.8% of the people questioned who do not practice this sport yet who would be ready to test against 48% for the football for example.
-The paddle pool in Spain seems to have reached a complicated threshold to be exceeded while there is so much to do elsewhere.
+NO. This does not appear to be the case from the numbers.
+If football is indeed the most popular sport in Spain, padel would be in 9th position according to the study carried out by the Center for Sociological Investigations (CIS) in June 2014, winning 5.5% of the vote.
+Worse, there would be only 1.8% of people questioned who do not yet practice this sport who would be ready to test against 48% for football for example.
+The fishpond padel in Spain seems to have reached a threshold that is complicated to exceed while there is still so much to do elsewhere.

 Yet, and this is a bit of the paradox of this sport and the figures given previously; It seems that there are padel courts all over Spain (hotels, residences, housing estates, etc.).
 So, again, even if these figures are more precise, they come to contradict a certain reality.
 So what to think?
 You are free to make your opinion.

 Le padel has experienced unprecedented growth for almost 2 years.
 The FFT obtained the approval of the Ministry of Sports last June to represent the padel in France.
 Projects are multiplying, and the padel is becoming more and more fashionable.

 Roland Garros will certainly be the start of a multitude of padel club creations in France and not only.

 Franck Binisti discovers the padel at the Pyramid Club in 2009 in the Paris region.
 Since then padel is part of his life.
 You often see him touring France by going to cover the big French paddle events.